smarie/python-makefun/docs/index.md

 [![Build Status](https://travis-ci.org/smarie/python-makefun.svg?branch=master)](https://travis-ci.org/smarie/python-makefun) [![Tests Status](https://smarie.github.io/python-makefun/junit/junit-badge.svg?dummy=8484744)](https://smarie.github.io/python-makefun/junit/report.html) [![codecov](https://codecov.io/gh/smarie/python-makefun/branch/master/graph/badge.svg)](https://codecov.io/gh/smarie/python-makefun) [![Documentation](https://img.shields.io/badge/docs-latest-blue.svg)](https://smarie.github.io/python-makefun/) [![PyPI](https://img.shields.io/badge/PyPI-makefun-blue.svg)](https://pypi.python.org/pypi/makefun/)

-This library was largely inspired by [`decorator`](https://github.com/micheles/decorator).
-It is currently in "experimental" state and might grow if needed later (objective would be ad least to cover [this case](https://github.com/micheles/decorator/pull/58)).
+This library was largely inspired by [`decorator`](https://github.com/micheles/decorator), and created mainly to cover [this case](https://github.com/micheles/decorator/pull/58) where the need was to create a function wrapper with a different (but close) signature than the wrapped function.

-Its objective is to help you create functions dynamically, with accurate and complete signature.
+`makefun` help you create functions dynamically, with accurate and complete signature.
 The typical use cases are

  - you want to create a function `g` with a signature that is derived from the signature of a function `f` provided at runtime (for example the signature of a user-entered function).
 For example `g` has the same signature than `f`, or has one additional parameter, etc.

  - you want to wrap a function `f` provided at runtime, into some code of your own, and you want to expose the wrapper with the same signature (e.g. to create a function proxy) or with a derived signature (one more argument, etc.)

+It currently supports two ways to define the signature of the created function

+ - from strings, e.g. `'foo(a, b=1)'`
+ - from `Signature` objects, either manually created, or obtained from use of the `inspect.signature` (or its backport `funcsigs.signature`) method.

 ## Installing

 ```bash